bdeployteam/bdeploy/doc/retypeuser/experts/security.md

 It is also possible to exchange _just_ the HTTPS certificate.
 This will keep all issued tokens valid while allowing to secure HTTPS communication with a trusted, proper, official certificate.

 !!!warning Caution
-It **must** be assured that if this is done, there is _always_ a valid certificate for HTTPS installed and updated before the current one looses validity, as the HTTPS certificate is not only used for browsers (frontend), but _also_ for backend communication.
+It **must** be assured that if this is done, there is _always_ a valid certificate for HTTPS installed and updated before the current one loses validity, as the HTTPS certificate is not only used for browsers (frontend), but _also_ for backend communication.
 Thus if the HTTPS certificate expires, BDeploy will essentially stop working.
 !!!